 Security Monitoring

-- Dark Web Monitoring — scans for leaked credentials (Premium)
+- Dark Web Monitoring (Premium) — scans 10+ billion breached records for your email addresses

-- Breach alerts — notifies you if a saved site is compromised
+- Breach alerts — real-time notifications if a saved site is compromised

 Additional Features

-- Built-in authenticator — 2FA codes in the app (Premium)
+- Built-in authenticator (Premium) — 2FA codes in the app (no need for Google Authenticator)

 Pricing